 This program aims to build strong families through teaching parents life skills, supervising visitations with their children to model parent interaction and techniques, and assisting with safe housing, employment, and/or budgeting techniques for low-income, at-risk families.

-2015 — 2016 Income-Related Grants Funded by the Community Impact Fund
+2017 — 2018 Financial Stability-Related Grants Funded by the Community Impact Fund

 Financial stability promotes independence helping individuals, families and seniors